pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

                                           splitting the encryption key in half
                                           manually or using ``split_key``

+    .. method:: split_key(key)

     This method can be used to split a large key into equal key halves to pass to the cipher and mode object.

-    .. method:: split_key(key)
+This is necessary because XTS requires 512-bit keys for 256-bit encryption, but the cipher object may not accept that key size.

         :return: A tuple containing two elements representing each half of the key.